We may earn money or other compensation from the companies or products mentioned in this post.

-Disneyland Rider Switch & MaxPass Hack
+- Read about combining Rider Switch & MaxPass here.

 Can I use Disneyland Rider Switch without MaxPass?

+Get your Disneyland discount tickets from our partner, Get Away Today before heading over to Disneyland Resort.
 Plus, enjoy an extra $10 off when booking a hotel stay of two nights or more along with your discount Disneyland tickets!
 Use promo code Happiest10 at checkout.

 What to Do While You Wait for Rider Switch

-Disneyland expert who also loves the beach, flip flops and pink nail polish.
+Disneyland expert who loves the beach, flip flops and pink nail polish.